 Ethan Iverson: Hi Ken, thanks for the interview!
 Tell us a little bit about yourself and your background.

 Ken Slone: I’m a trumpet player from New Albany.
 I went to Bloomington where I studied with David Baker and William Adam, both just great teachers.
 For many years I lived in Brooklyn but I’m back in New Albany now.

-EI: How did you transcribe the solos?
+EI: How did you transcribe the solos in the Omnibook?